Jennie-igans/alx-system_engineering-devops/0x00-shell_basics/README.md

-copies all files with upper case
+deletes all file in current working directory